ebencollins/SinusBot-Stream/README.md

 ## Install
-- Install all dependencies
+- Install all dependencies.
-- Go to the directory where you wish to install (typically your web directory) and run the command ```git clone https://github.com/Zahzi/SinusBot-Stream.git``` (alternatively you can upload the files manually)
-- Edit config.php with your server information and preferences
+- Restart apache2
 - Edit sinusbot's config.ini
     - ```EnableWebStream = true```
     - ```SampleInterval = 60```
+- Clone this repository ```git clone https://github.com/Zahzi/SinusBot-Stream.git``` and move the stream files into your web directory.
+You can also upload the files manually)
+- Edit config.php with your server information and preferences

 ## Install (detailed)
 ### Linux
 **Note that this was written for Ubuntu 16.04, however, you should be able to adapt it without too much difficulty.**